shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/matchstick.md

 In this tutorial we'll take a look at how to setup matchstick and write unit tests for the MasterChefV2 subgraph.
 This tutorial will typically show a call to action in the form of a squarebox with a $.
 Please note that if you need help with or would like to explore the usage of any command referenced in this tutorial, add the --help flag after the command.
-If you have any difficulty following this tutorial or simply want to discuss Solana tech with us you can join our community today!
+If you have any difficulty following this tutorial or simply want to discuss any tech with us you can join our community today!

 # Prerequisites
 - Basic familiarity with a command-line interface.